ParadigmHyperloop/testing-software/Pidaq/Lib/uploadToDrive/README.md

 **Viewing files:** The files will be uploaded in their csv format.
 In order to open them in the Drive, locate the file you want to open, and double-click on it.
 Locate "Google Sheets" and choose it.

 ## Running runInCmd.py from a Raspberry Pi remotely
-If this is the first time running, please see "Setting up drive_options.json" and "Getting credentials.json" first.
+If this is the first time running, please see "Setting up drive_options.json", "Packages", and "Getting credentials.json" first.
 1. Launch a command-line window
 2. Type ```python3 runInCmd.py --noauth_local_webserver```
 3. Copy the full path to the CSV file including the file's name and paste it without including quotations.